-As of September 30, 2016 and 2015, \$2.9 million and \$3.1 million, respectively, were recorded as accrued vacation, within the line item accrued salaries and benefits in the statements of net position.
+As of September 30, 2017 and 2016, \$3.0 million and \$2.9 million, respectively, were recorded as accrued vacation, within the line item accrued salaries and benefits in the statement of net position.

 9. RETIREMENT PLANS

 During the current fiscal year, the Medical Center administered two types of retirement plans available to its employees.